legalese/legalese.github.io/doc/techies.md

-# Hello those of technical research training!
+# Hello those of technical training!

 Rumor is that you are interested in Legalese.
 Before you do anything else: